mdbloice/Journal-Club/README.md

 ## Use

-To view a static version of the notebook, just open the `Journal-Club-ipynb` file directly.
+To view a static version of the notebook, just open the [Journal Club.ipynb](Journal Club.ipynb) file directly.

 To execute the notebook locally, clone this resository and run `jupyter notebook` from the command line in the repository's root directory.